CyberVansh-coder/NeoDeskX/README.md

 Whether you're a developer, gamer, or tech enthusiast, NeoDeskX delivers a portable and flexible desktop experience directly on your Android device without root access.

-## Key Features:

-- books: **Quick Setup:** Easy-to-follow installation process.
-- desktop_computer: **Desktop Styles:** Supports **XFCE**, **LXQt**, and **OPENBOX** with beautiful themes.
-- wine_glass: **Windows App Support:** Run Windows apps using Wine (x86_64 on ARM64 devices).
-- mechanical_arm: **Hardware Acceleration:** Enhances performance for supported hardware.
-- paperclips: **GUI Access:** Supports Termux:X11 and VNC.
-- shopping: **App Store:** A appstore to install apps from termux and suppoted proot-distro.
-- jigsaw: **One-Click App

-- XFCE4 Desktop Environment
-Lightweight and responsive graphical interface ideal for mobile devices.

-- Wine 32-bit Support
-Run classic Windows applications like GTA Vice City, Counter-Strike 1.6, Notepad++, etc.

-- Pre-installed Lightweight Linux Games
-Includes SuperTux, Pingus, LBreakout2, SuperTuxKart, and more for offline fun.

-- Game Streaming with Moonlight
-Stream high-end PC games (like GTA V, Cyberpunk 2077) to Android via NVIDIA GameStream.

-- USB & WiFi Input Bridge
-Use your Android device as a full mouse and keyboard over USB or WiFi — ideal for remote desktop sessions.

-- External Gamepad/Joystick Support
-Connect and use external Bluetooth/USB controllers for enhanced gaming.

-- Custom Installer with UI Banners
-Eye-catching ASCII art banners and UI for installation steps.

-- Hardware Compatibility Check
-Automatically verifies Android version, GPU, architecture, storage, and more before installation.

-- Offline Assets & Wallpapers
-Includes .7z archive with wallpapers, configuration files, and helper scripts for seamless setup.

-- Multi-DE Support (Optional)
-Choose between XFCE, LXQT, MATE, i3WM, Openbox, and more — tailored to your needs.

-- No Root Required
-100% Termux-compatible and works without any root access.
+## Features:

+---

+✨ Key Features of NeoDeskX

+⚡ Quick & Easy Installation

+Seamless, beginner-friendly setup process using a single command.

+🖥️ Desktop Environments

+Supports XFCE, LXQt, MATE, Openbox, i3WM, and more — all with modern, responsive themes.

+🍷 Windows App Support

+Run Windows apps via Wine (32-bit and 64-bit) on ARM64 — supports games like GTA Vice City, CS 1.6, Notepad++, and more.

+⚙️ Optimized Performance

+Hardware acceleration enabled for supported GPUs and devices for smoother experience.

+🖱️ GUI Access Options

+Supports both Termux:X11 and VNC Viewer for graphical desktop environments.

+🛍️ Built-in App Store

+One-click install apps from curated lists compatible with Termux and Proot-distro environments.

+---

+🎮 Gaming & Multimedia

+🎨 Pre-Configured XFCE Desktop

+Lightweight, mobile-optimized desktop with a polished look and feel.

+🎮 Pre-installed Classic Games

+Includes open-source games like SuperTux, SuperTuxKart, Pingus, LBreakout2, and more for offline fun.

+🌐 Game Streaming with Moonlight

+Stream high-end PC games like GTA V, Cyberpunk 2077, etc. via NVIDIA GameStream.

+🎮 External Gamepad Support

+Connect Bluetooth or USB gamepads and joysticks for an enhanced gaming experience.

+---

+🛠️ Input & Control Features

+🔌 USB & WiFi Input Bridge

+Use your Android as a mouse & keyboard — ideal for remote desktops.

+🧩 One-Click App Support

+Simplified launcher for launching Wine apps, games, or tools instantly.

+---

+📦 Additional Enhancements

+📊 Hardware Compatibility Checker

+Automatically checks for Android version, CPU architecture, storage, and GPU support.

+🖼️ Offline Assets Bundle

+.7z archive includes wallpapers, config files, custom scripts, and essential binaries.

+🎯 No Root Required

+100% Termux-based — works on any Android 8+ device without root access.

+🖼️ Custom Installer UI

+Stylish terminal UI with ASCII banners and step-by-step prompts for better clarity.

 ---